hackclub/the-hacker-zephyr/zephyrnet/introduction.md

 Welcome to the ZephyrNET.
-We can't access the internet, so we're building our own.
+We couldn't access the internet on the train, so we built our own.

 **The challenge:** Make 500 contributions to the ZephyrNET before we arrive in Los Angeles.